WukLab/LegoOS/README.md

 CONFIG_TTY_SERIAL_BAUD115200=y
 ```

-To enable VGA output, enable `CONFIG_TTY_VT`.
+To enable VGA output, enable __`CONFIG_TTY_VT`__.

-To enable serial output, enable `CONFIG_TTY_SERIAL`.
+To enable serial output, enable __`CONFIG_TTY_SERIAL`__.
 - Two ports are supported: `ttyS0` and `ttyS1`, they map to `CONFIG_TTY_SERIAL_TTYS0` and `CONFIG_TTY_SERIAL_TTYS1`, respectively.
-Only one of them can be enabled at one time.
+Only one of them should be enabled at one time.
 - Two baud rate are supported: `9600` and `115200`, they map to `CONFIG_TTY_SERIAL_BAUD9600` and `CONFIG_TTY_SERIAL_BAUD115200`, respectively.
 Only one of them can be enabled at one time.
+- For example, if the other end of serial cable is a Linux host that uses `/dev/ttyS1, 115200`, then the serial config at LegoOS side should use the combination of `CONFIG_TTY_SERIAL_TTYS1` and `CONFIG_TTY_SERIAL_BAUD115200`.

 #### Setup Serial Connection

-__Option 1: VM__
+__Option 1: Virtual Machine__

-If LegoOS is running within a VM, you will be able to configure your hypervisor to save the serial output from LegoOS to a local host's file.
-For `virsh` environment, you can add the following script to VM's description file.
-Other hypervisors' setting is out the scope of this tutorial.
+If LegoOS is running within a virtual machine, you will be able to configure your hypervisor to save the serial output from LegoOS to a local host's file.
+In this setting, each port maps to one specific file, and baud rate does not matter.
+For `virsh + qemu` environment, you can add the following script to VM's description file.
+Please refer to other hypervisors' manual if you are not using `virsh + qemu`.

 ```
 <serial type='file'>
   <source path='/root/LegoOS-ttyS0'/>